zhangxmlab/zhangxmlab.github.io/_pages/home.md

 <img src='/images/gallery/Home_1.jpg'>

 Our research focuses on land management, landscape ecology, ecosystem services, and environmental pollution.
+Our research focuses on better understanding ecosystem services, their distributions and impacts, and their interactions with humans and nature.
+Besides, we are also interested in exploring some pressing environmental issues (e.g., carbon emission) and their relationship with our urbanizing planet.

 ---
 **Recent Progresses**